THERAPY SERVICESTRAINING SCHOOL

 • Counselling Placement

-• Counselling Placement Testimonials
+• Counselling Placement Reviews

-• Placement Training Testimonials
+• Placement Training Reviews

 • CONTACT

-Embarking on a journey of self-discovery
+Embarking on a journey of self-discovery.

 Embarking on a Journey of Self-Discovery

-Starting Therapy in September
+Starting Therapy in Autumn

 September marks the beginning of a new season, a time of transition and renewal.
 The summer holidays are coming to an end and the shorter days are looming ahead.
 For some, who’ve been entertaining the kids for the last six weeks, September couldn’t come quickly enough.
 For others, the darker evenings and colder weather are met with dread.
 Whichever camp you fall into, one powerful step you can take towards enhancing your mental wellbeing this autumn is starting therapy.
 In this blog post, we will explore five reasons that this time of year is the perfect time to start your journey of self-discovery.